 Our board of directors believes the Amended Plan is essential to the Company's ability to continue to attract, retain and motivate talented individuals critical to the growth and long-term success of the Company.
 Equity-based incentives are an important part of the Company's overall compensation program as they align the interests of our management and non-employee directors with those of our stockholders and help ensure a pay-for-performance linkage.
-The Company's existing 2009 Equity Incentive Plan expires in August 2019 and, as of the date of this Proxy Statement, 589,779 shares of Common Stock remained available for grant under the existing 2009 Equity Incentive plan.
+Our board of directors believes that the refreshed number of fungible units provided by the Amended Plan will allow us to continue to promote these interests.

-The Amended Plan includes the following key changes:
+The Amended Plan includes the following key changes to the Amended 2009 Equity Incentive Plan: